-Ernest Frederiksen, an Alberta man who has requested that his last name not be used, has fibromyalgia.
+Ernest Frederiksen, an man living in Alberta, has fibromyalgia.
 The excruciating pain he suffers daily has, in his own words, turned him into a shadow of his former self.
 Despite his suffering, however, Ernest has been denied medical assistance in dying because he does not meet certain requirements under Canada’s assisted dying law.
 This is his story.

 *Trigger warning: There are mentions of suicide in the following piece*

 On June 17th, 2016, Bill C-14 — Canada’s assisted dying law — was passed.
 That night, I attempted to kill myself.
 Despite the fact that I suffer from debilitating pain, I knew that my request for medical assistance in dying (MAID) that I had submitted on June 7th would be denied.
 My death was not, and is not, “reasonably foreseeable,” as required under the legislation.

 At that point, it had been more than a year after the Supreme Court’s Carter ruling in February 2015, which struck down the federal prohibition on assisted dying.
 I waited with hope during that time.

 But all hope for a final end to my pain was shattered when my request for MAID was formally denied a week after the law was passed.
 (I have not tried making a second request since I know it would be denied again.)